 We strongly encourage you to complete the entry form yourself, without a "visa consultant," "visa agent," or other person who offers to help.
 If someone helps you, you should be present when your entry is prepared so that you can provide the correct answers to the questions and keep your unique confirmation number and a printout of your confirmation screen.
 It is extremely important that you have the printout of your confirmation page and unique confirmation number.
-Unscrupulous visa facilitators have been known to assist entrants with their entries, keep the confirmation number.
+Unscrupulous visa facilitators have been known to assist entrants with their entries, keep the confirmation page printout, and then demand more money or illegal activities in exchange for the confirmation number.
 Without this information, you will not be able to access the online system that informs you of your entry status.
 Be wary if someone offers to keep this information for you.
 You also should have access to the email account listed in your E-DV entry.
-See the Frequently Asked Questions for more information to the DV program and step-by-step guide to help you submit an entry.
+See the Frequently Asked Questions for more information about DV program scams.

 After you submit a complete entry, you will see a confirmation screen containing your name and a unique confirmation number.
 Print this confirmation screen for your records.
-Starting May 6, 2023, you will be able to check the status of your entry by returning to dvprogram.state.gov, clicking on Entrant Status Check, and entering your unique confirmation number and personal information.
-You must use Entrant Status Check to check if you have been selected for DV-2024 and, if selected, to view instructions on how to proceed with your application.
+Starting May 4, 2024, you will be able to check the status of your entry by returning to dvprogram.state.gov, clicking on Entrant Status Check, and entering your unique confirmation number and personal information.
+You must use Entrant Status Check to check if you have been selected for DV-2025 and, if selected, to view instructions on how to proceed with your application.
 The U.S. government will not inform you directly.
 Entrant Status Check is the sole source for instructions on how to proceed with your application.
 If you are selected and submit a visa application and required documents, you must use Entrant Status Check to check your immigrant visa interview appointment date.
 Please review the Frequently Asked Questions for more information about the selection process.

 You must provide all of the following information to complete your entry.
-Failure to accurately include all the required information will make you ineligible for a DV.
+Failure to accurately include all the required information may make you ineligible for a DV.